Yeetmaster7522/JobFinder/README.md

 ## How to run

-> - Open a GitHub codespace and execute `npm run start` in bash terminal
-> - Download repository locally, install dependencies such as node.js, websockets, and then execute `npm run start` in bash terminal
+Download repository locally, install dependencies such as node.js, websockets, and then execute `npm run start` in bash terminal